Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Extension of Supports for Youth in Care A voluntary program for young adults transitioning from ministry care, to provide financial and other support services up to the age of 21 for long-term and permanent wards who are pursuing educational or vocational training.
 Ministry of Social Services

-Fostering Learning and Marketable Employment Skills (FLAMES) The Ignite Adult Learning Corporation's FLAMES program supports at-risk young adults aged 16 and over who have not completed grade 12, are unemployed or underemployed.
+Fostering Learning and Marketable Employment Skills (FLAMES) The Ignite Adult Learning Corporation's FLAMES program supports at-risk young adults who have not completed Grade 12 and are unemployed or underemployed.
 The program provides them with the opportunity to focus on education and acquire workplace essential skills to successfully obtain and maintain employment.
 The goal of the program is to have each participant secure employment or pursue post-secondary education opportunities.
 Ministry of Immigration and Career Training

 myBlueprint A digital portfolio, education and career/life planning resource that supports students’ transition through secondary school and beyond.
 This digital platform allows students to develop individualized graduation and post-graduation plans by exploring their career identity, building their personal plans for post-secondary education and employment and, creating a skills portfolio they can build upon throughout their career.
 Ministries of Education, Advanced Education and Immigration and Career Training